Practicing the Powerful Art of Hospitality

 First, go outside.

 Hospitality begins with an open heart.
 It’s not just about bringing people into our homes; it’s about reaching out and bringing them into our lives.
 Who’s been crossing your path lately?
-Coworkers, neighbors, classmates, other parents, coffee shop regulars?
+Coworkers, neighbors, classmates, other parents, or coffee shop regulars?
 Begin with a simple prayer for connection with those who need God’s grace in this moment.
 You might want to keep a pack of Prayers to Share handy so you're always prepared to encourage someone along your way.

 Start with what you have.